StueyMC/Visualizations/Examples/ForceDirectedLayout/README.md

 The visualization has one input.

+* __Show node labels__: a numeric value that defines which node labels are displayed
+   * 1 - None: do not display node labels, but a tooltip appears for the current (under cursor) node
+   * 2 - All: display labels for all nodes
+   * 3 - Nearby: display labels for nearby nodes (within __Show Label Node Separation__ pixels of the current node)

-* __Show node labels__: a numeric value that defines whether the labels for nodes are displayed (2) or hidden (1). __Note:__ when pinning this input, do not change the initial value / variable from 0 to 1 or 2 as doing so will mean that this input cannot be changed back. __Default 1__
+  __Note:__ when pinning this input, do not change the initial value / variable from 0 to 1, 2 or 3 as doing so will mean that this input cannot be changed back. __Default 1__

 [Table of Contents](#table-of-contents)